2-Day Allegheny Health Network Coronavirus Vaccine Clinic In Monroeville Will Now Include Phase 1C

 Dr. Crawford-Faucher said she hopes everyone will get vaccinated as soon as they are able to.

-“If we have pockets of people who don’t get vaccinated, then we’re that much farther away from normalcy,” Dr. Crawford-Faucher said.MORE NEWS: Judge Rules Probable Cause To Charge Pittsburgh Man Benjamin Fleming With Manslaughter After Deadly Hawaii Vacation Rental Fight
+“If we have pockets of people who don’t get vaccinated, then we’re that much farther away from normalcy,” Dr. Crawford-Faucher said.MORE NEWS: Pittsburgh Weather: Warm Temperatures Start The Weekend, Isolated Showers Possible

-People must pre-register for this AHN clinic.
-No walk-ins will be accepted.
-You can schedule an appointment here ) or you can call 412-DOCTORS between 7 a.m. and 8 p.m. starting on Friday.
+For those that would prefer to make an appointment rather than walk-in, they can be reserved at this link.